nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 ### Univariate Analysis
 After some data cleaning, a univariate analysis was performed on the features.
 Some findings:
-•R-rated movies are the most common by rating.
+•R-rated movies are the most common by rating. <br />
-•Drama movies are the most common by genre.
+•Drama movies are the most common by genre. <br />
-•Movies are most commonly released on the 1st of the month.
+•Movies are most commonly released on the 1st of the month. <br />
-•Movies around 100 minutes in length are the most common.
+•Movies around 100 minutes in length are the most common. <br />
-•Most movies don't have an Oscar-winning actor in the cast.
+•Most movies don't have an Oscar-winning actor in the cast. <br />
 •Most movies are not directed by an Oscar-winning director.

 ### Bivariate Analysis